UnifierHQ/unifier-legacy/README.md

 An archive of the very first version of Unifier

 > [!NOTE]
 > This is an obsolete and archived version of Unifier.
+If you need a light version of Unifier, check out [unifier-micro](https://github.com/greeeen-dev/unifier-micro).

 ## What is this?
 This is pretty much the very first (or at least, the oldest existing) version of Unifier, made when I was the sole developer and the code wasn't up on GitHub.